openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authorization/auth.md

 # Authorization

-After becoming fully authenticated, an identity is now restricted by Policies and by Posture Checks.
-Policies act as static authorization configuration and are split into distinct policy types for enforcing different types of authorization.
-They are documented in detail in the `Policies` section.
-Posture Checks are dynamic and continuous authorization.
-Telemetry from endpoints and from external systems can be used to make dynamic authorization decisions.
-They are detailed in the `Posture Check` section.
+After becoming [fully authenticated](../authentication/auth.md#full-vs-partial-authentication), an identity may now discover services and Edge Routers available on the network via the Edge Client API they are authorized to access.
+Both service and Edge Router authorization are controlled through [policies](policies/overview.mdx).
+Additionally, service policies may have additional requirements for authorization based on the environment or attributes of a client in the form of [Posture Checks](posture-checks.md).

+Authorization to connect to an Edge Router affects the Edge Router that are discoverable by a client.
+This will be reflected when listing a Edge Router directly and receiving a list of them during Session creation.

 ```mermaid
 graph TD